 Both jobs are equally important for an organization.
 However, both careers would require specific job skill sets and eligibility criteria to ensure recruiters are able to scoop the best out of the managers’ pool.
 This is to ensure they can adequately enhance company profits and reach intended goals.

-upGrad can help both project management and program management aspirants get certified from IMT Ghaziabad at only Rs 5740/month to enhance placement opportunities.
-The 11-month PG Program in Management course also opens doors to pursue an MBA Degree from the Top B-Schools of the UK & Australia.
+upGrad can help both project management and program management aspirants get certified from IMT Ghaziabad at affordable monthly emi’s to enhance placement opportunities.
+The 11-month Post Graduate Certificate in Product Management also opens doors to pursue an MBA Degree from the Top B-Schools of the UK & Australia.

 Q1.
 What is the difference between PMO and a project manager?